Butyl Rubber Price Trend and Forecast

 As the price trend has reflected broader economic uncertainties, companies across regions have adjusted their strategies to manage these market dynamics.
 The global market has shown signs of caution, with stakeholders closely monitoring the situation for any signs of stabilization.

-Butyl Rubber Export prices FOB Jurong, Singapore; Grade- MV 51.
+Singapore: Butyl Rubber Export prices FOB Jurong, Singapore, Grade- MV 51.

 In Q3 2025, the Butyl Rubber price trend in Singapore has experienced a declining market trend, with a 3% drop in prices, which have ranged around 1860-1900 USD/MT FOB Jurong.
 The market has been influenced by weaker demand and shifting market conditions, as global supply and demand dynamics have fluctuated during the quarter.